sonos/torch-to-nnef/docs/contributing/add_new_aten_op.md

 Obviously this list is indicative as in some infortunate cases:

-- The operator does not exists in targeted inference engine: please link the associated PR from this engine as reference (by example [tract](https://github.com/sonos/tract/pulls))
+- The operator does not exist in targeted inference engine: please link the associated PR from this engine as reference (by example [tract](https://github.com/sonos/tract/pulls))
 - There is a bug between 2. and 3.: in that case maybe you can [file an issue](./guidelines.md) or [try to debug](./debugging.md) yourself

 ## <span style="color:#6666aa">**:material-step-forward: Step 0.**</span> Ensure targeted inference engine compatibility